 Keywords are great at increasing your site’s traffic.
 Location-specific keywords will do the same but will bring in a local viewership.
 It all goes back to relevancy.

-After you’ve found the right local keywords, incorporate them into your site.
-Remember to not bombard your site, one or two keywords in the title and a few more in the description will do the thing.
-If you excessively use keywords, Google’s sophisticated algorithms will be quick to flag your sites.
+After finding the right local keywords, incorporate them into your site.
+Remember to not bombard the website – one or two keywords in the title and a few more in the description will do the thing.
+If you excessively use keywords Google’s sophisticated algorithms will flag your sites.

 There are various tools available on the internet for searching for local keywords.
-Google has their version, the Google Keyword Planner.
+Google has its tool – the Google Keyword Planner.
 You’ll need to sift through numerous keywords to find the right ones.
-It is suggested to only use ones that are popular or relevant to your business.
+It is suggested to only use ones popular or relevant to your business.

-For instance, if you’re a 24-hour coffee shop serving only in one city, search up keywords popular in your city and include them in your title and description.
-Mention a recognisable landmark if possible.
+For instance, if you’re a 24-hour coffee shop serving only in one city, search up keywords popular in your locality and include them in your title and description.
+Mention a recognizable landmark if possible.